amendl/SuperNEMO_ML_applications/README.md

  * `nvidia-pyindex`, `nvidia-tensorrt` - For TensorRT support
  * `nvidia-smi` -  For checking usage and available memory on NVIDIA V100 GPU (on CCLyon)

-## Working with real data
-We test models on real data and compared them with [TKEvent](https://github.com/TomasKrizak/TKEvent).
-Unfortunately, it is not possible to open `root` files produced by [TKEvent](https://github.com/TomasKrizak/TKEvent) library since this library might be built with different version of python and libstdc++.
-Fortunately, workaround exists.
-We need to download and build two versions of [TKEvent](https://github.com/TomasKrizak/TKEvent).
-First version will be built in the manner described in [TKEvent](https://github.com/TomasKrizak/TKEvent) README.md.
-The second library shoudl be build (we ignore the `red_to_tk` target) with following steps:

-1.`module add ROOT` where `ROOT` is version of `root` library used by `tensorflow`
-2. `TKEvent/TKEvent/install.sh` to build library

-If the collaboration will want to use keras models inside software, the best way is probably to use [cppflow](https://github.com/serizba/cppflow) .
-It is single header c++ library for acessing TensoFlow C api.
-This means that we will not have to build TensorFlow from source and we should not be restricted by root/python/gcc/libstdc++ version nor calling conventions.

-Now, we can use `red_to_tk` from the first library to obtain root file with `TKEvent` objects and open this root file with the second version of `TKEvent` library.
 ## Running scripts (on CCLyon in2p3 cluster)
 Example is at `example_exec.sh`.
 Run it with `sbatch --mem=... -n 1 -t ... gres=gpu:v100:N example_exec.sh` if you have access to GPU, where `N` is number of GPUs you want to use.
 Otherwise, leave out `gres` option.